giraffekey/venividiroasti/README.md

 The **AI agent** posts daily Twitter threads summarizing completed duels, making the battles public and engaging.

 It can be interacted with [here](https://wallet.bitte.ai/smart-actions/?mode=debug&agentId=venividiroasti.vercel.app).
+Follow the bot on [Twitter](https://x.com/venividiroasti).

 ## **Features**
 ### **Smart Contracts**